sriya-singh/TuneSuggest/README.md

 # TuneSuggest

-TuneSuggest is a web application powered by Streamlit that leverages the Spotify API to recommend music based on user-selected songs.
-Whether you're exploring new tracks or building your personalized playlist, TuneSuggest helps you discover music that resonates with your tastes.
+TuneSuggest is a web application powered by Streamlit that provides personalized music recommendations based on user-selected songs.
+It allows users to manually select a list of their favorite tracks and generates tailored recommendations using K-Means clustering.

 ## Features